 For cutting edge design inspiration, we study a combination of top-performing companies and innovative start-ups.
-In particular, we look to tech hubs in the West Coast for the latest trends.
+In particular, we often look to tech hubs for the latest trends.
 As a result, we’re better equipped to recommend bold, eye-catching design concepts to our clients.

-View the timelines below to learn about the design history of Apple, GE, Google, and Microsoft.
+View the timelines below to learn about the design history of Apple, GE, Google, IBM, Instagram, Intel, Microsoft, and Twitter.

 Apple: From Storybook to Sleek

 The original Apple logo looks like a page from a children’s fairytale book.
 It showcases a detailed scene of Sir Isaac Newton sitting under an Apple tree.
 On the border, the logo reads:

 “Newton… A mind forever voyaging through strange seas of thought… alone.”